koraybey/mqtt-dashboard/README.md

 **You need to bring your ingredients and deployment strategies of your choice.
 This project only contains the React front-end that allows you to monitor health, control devices and watch the stream, and a back-end to process and serve the data end-points.**

 > [!CAUTION]
-> This dashboard, should never, ever be exposed to internet.
-I will expose it once for the demo.
-> When the demo period is over, only the devices connected to [Nebula](https://github.com/slackhq/nebula) peer-to-peer network will be able to access the dashboard.
-Given that dashboard is exposed to the internet, camera is aimed to an unoccupied area of the house and only the studio switches can be controlled.
+> It is not advised to expose this dashboard to internet.
+Use peer-to-peer overlay networks such as [Nebula](https://github.com/slackhq/nebula) to access the local computer where the dashboard is running.

 ## Preparation